FrancescoXX/free-Web3-resources/README.md

 $ npm start
 ```

-## Contributing
-+ We welcome contributions to this project!
-+ To contribute, kindly refer to [CONTRIBUTING.md](https://github.com/FrancescoXX/free-Web3-resources/blob/main/CONTRIBUTING.md) before getting started.
-+ The guide outlines the process for **creating an issue** and **submitting a pull request.**
-+ By following the guide we've set, your contribution will more likely be accepted if it enhances the project.
-+ We appreciate your time and effort in making this project better. *Thank you for your support!*

 ### Note :
 + This repository started as a README file with a list of resources, as you can imagine with many contributions.